Moringa Tea Benefits For Health, Nutrition, And Preparation

 Moringa leaves are packed with important antioxidants that help remove toxic free radicals from the body (7).
 A study in 90 postmenopausal women found that there was an increase in the blood anti-oxidant levels after a regular intake of 7g (1.5 teaspoons) moringa leaf powder for 3 months (8).

-The antioxidant properties have also been known to be effective against neuron degeneration and dementia by reducing oxidative stress (9).
-Studies indicate that moringa leaves can delay the onset of Alzheimer’s disease and help reduce its symptoms as well (10).
+The antioxidant properties have also been known to be effective against neuron degeneration and dementia by reducing oxidative stressi X A condition caused by an imbalance between the creation and buildup of oxygen radicals in cells and the ability to detoxify them.
+(9).
+Studies indicate that moringa leaves can delay the onset of Alzheimer’s diseasei X A neurologic condition that progressively worsens, shrinks the brain, and kills brain cells, leading to confusion and memory loss. and help reduce its symptoms as well (10).

 3. Helps Reduce High Blood Pressure And Blood Sugar Levels